I’m a huge believer in working long and hard.

 Another success principle that I always follow is to copy other successful entrepreneurs and what they do.

 Many entrepreneurs ask me how I got to where I am today without any formal education (I quit school when I was 14).
-My answer is always the same: “I asked people who were already where I wanted to be questions, and I studied and copied everything they did.”
+My answer is always the same: “I asked people who were already where I wanted to be questioned, and I studied and copied everything they did.”

 Now, don’t take this advice too far.
 Make sure to add your own personal touch and brand to whatever idea inspires you.
 Every post and video on my company’s website has a calculated strategy behind it to better showcase our brand and to generate more hype and buzz about who we are and what we do.
 We are constantly being inspired by something or someone else.